KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/bazzite_rollback_helper.md

 `bazzite-rollback-helper list` will list available bazzite images.

-`bazzite-rollback-helper rebase <image-name:stable>` to rebase to an earlier image, update branch, or different Bazzite image (Desktop vs. Handheld/HTPC).
+`bazzite-rollback-helper rebase <image-name:stable>` to rebase to an earlier image, update branch, or different Bazzite image (Desktop vs. Bazzite-Deck).
 Find a version from the `list` command.

 #### Rebasing to an older Bazzite image